 - It is one of the oldest spice markets in the whole world and dates back to the 17th century

 - To the surprise of everyone, the spice market also houses a range of products that are used for making sweets or consumed as it is.
 Yes, amidst the smell of spices, you will find the mild solid called ‘khoya’.
-This is used for making delicious milk sweets like bharfi and rasgulla.
+This is used for making delicious milk sweets like Bharfi and Rasgulla.
 Khoya is available is various textures in this place.
 You will also find jaggery that is used in most of the Indian sweets

 Eager to explore the lanes of Khari Baoli?
 Wait not!
 Book your tickets to Delhi, right away!
-Check out our blogs to know about the best guest house in Delhi, the must-visit places and the easiest way of travelling in and around Delhi!
+Check out our blogs to know about the best guest house in Delhi, the must-visit places and the easiest way of traveling in and around Delhi!

 Pin It For Later!